Should I Watch..? Citizen Kane

 Seriously?
 Is there something wrong with you?
 Ok, then...

 Citizen Kane is a dramatic mystery film released in 1941 and marked the feature film debut of its lead actor, producer, director and co-screenwriter Orson Welles.
 Having made his name in 1938 with the controversial radio adaptation of The War Of The Worlds, Welles was given the unusual freedom by RKO Pictures to develop his own story, use his own cast and crew and have the final say in editing.
 The film stars Welles, Joseph Cotton, Dorothy Comingore, Ray Collins and Agnes Moorehead as well as numerous members of Welles' Mercury Theatre acting company, many of whom had no previous experience in film.
-The film is considered by fans, critics and film-makers as the greatest film in history and was repeatedly voted as such until 2012 when it lost out to Hitchcock's Vertigo (1).
+The film is considered by fans, critics and film-makers as the greatest film in history and was repeatedly voted as such until 2012 when it lost out to Hitchcock's Vertigo.
 It was widely praised for its story-telling and narrative structure as well as its music and cinematography and set several precedents in movie making.
 These reasons, and more, are why I've installed it in my Hall Of Fame.

 What's it about?

 In a vast dilapidated estate called Xanadu, an elderly Charles Foster Kane is approaching the end of his life.
 Amid the empty corridors of his mansion, Kane utters his final word - "Rosebud" - before dropping a snow-globe onto the floor which shatters on the floor.
 According to a newsreel obituary, Kane was hugely wealthy and influential as a newspaper publisher and his passing becomes a worldwide sensation.
 Reporter Jerry Thompson is intrigued by Kane's last word and sets out to discover the meaning.